The Rest Is Silence (2007 film)

-The Rest Is Silence (Restul e tăcere) is a 2007 Romanian film directed by Nae Caranfil.
+The Rest Is Silence (Restul e tăcere) is a 2007 Romanian comedy-drama film directed by Nae Caranfil.
 It was Romania's official submission for the 2009 Academy Award for Best Foreign Language Film.

 The film had a budget of over two million euros and tells the story of the first feature film in Romanian history.

 The film was the most expensive Romanian film to date.